obsti8383/obsti8383.github.io/_posts/2021-04-10-traefik-manual-install.md

     sudo setcap 'cap_net_bind_service=+ep' /usr/local/bin/traefik

-Set up the user, group, and directories that will be needed:
+Set up the user, group, and directories that will be needed (verify that group id / user id do not exist yet or let groupadd/useradd choose the id by leaving it out from command):

 	sudo groupadd -g 321 traefik
     sudo useradd -g traefik --no-user-group --home-dir /var/www --no-create-home --shell /usr/sbin/nologin --system --uid 321 traefik